-Usually a player faces a serious dilemma – is better to invest in a gaming computer or maybe in a console ?
+Usually a player faces a serious dilemma – is it better to invest in a gaming computer or maybe in a console ?
 The question is no longer only about limited resources, but also about which equipment will cope better with the game requirements and environment, especially in the case of more demanding games.
 And more importantly, should the purchased equipment also be used for work ?

 Computer vs Console